aftechro/pbs/README.md

 # Photographer Booking System (PBS)

-PBS is a simple PHP-based booking system designed to manage photographer bookings.
+PBS is a simple PHP-based and Bootrsap booking system designed to manage photographer bookings.
 It provides an easy-to-use interface for setting available dates and viewing bookings.

 ## Features